kerryfang2088/Race-in-Urban-Studies/README.md

-# A Hundred Years of Racial Discourse in U.S. Urban Studies
+# A Hundred Years of Racial Discourse in U.S. Urban Studies: A Systematic Review with Natural Language Processing

 This repository contains Python Jupyter notebooks created to help **replicate results** for the article: